 Next Start Date

-To register for the next starting cohort, please complete an application below and an admissions representative will contact you shortly.
+To register for the next starting cohort, please complete the admissions application below and submit all initial admissions requirements.

 Dr. Miguel A. Cardenas, Jr. serves as Chief Academic Officer and director of the BSGM program.
 He has extensive experience in global business and management of international organizations.
-In particular, he has led global ventures in the bottled water and tourism industries that have provided him an in-depth understanding of how global businesses are administrated and grown.
-His research interests focus on environmental conservation and raising a global awareness through education.
-He also has research experience in the global sports industry, particularly analyzing sports fan satisfaction for the improvement of the fan experience.
-He has worked and traveled to over 40 countries, given his enthusiasm for learning about new cultures and diversity.
-His academic background is fundamentally built on his education and research in the biochemical sciences.
+In particular, leading global ventures in the bottled water and tourism industries.
+His research interests focus on environmental conservation and awareness through education, the global sports industry, particularly analyzing sports fan satisfaction for the improvement of the fan experience.
+He has worked and traveled to over 40 countries.
 He holds advanced academic degrees in the management sciences, particularly leadership, business and organizational psychology.
 When Dr. Cardenas Jr is not leading the academic and faculty teams at SDGKU you can find cheering on his favorite soccer team or working in his garden.

 San Diego Global Knowledge University and the Master Science in International Management program are accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
-The United States Department of Education recognizes ACICS as a national accreditation agency.
+SDGKU is recognized by the United States Department of Education as an accredited institution of higher learning.

 MSIM 501: Globalization and the New Economy